Published on

 The below images show searches that ask for summarised information or ‘how to’s’ about a particular topic often retrieve Featured Snippets.

-How to appear in Featured Snippets: Content that informs or instructs users about a particular topic – such as ‘how to’ and ‘what is’ content often appears in Featured Snippets.
+How to appear in Featured Snippets: Content that informs or instructs users about a particular topic – such as ‘how to’ and ‘what is’ content – often appears in Featured Snippets.
 This type of content also includes numbered bullet points and has a good amount of subheadings that answer relevant questions to the topic.
-Creating content that appeals to these structures, and that is well laid out have a good chance at appearing in this SERPs feature.
+Creating content that appeals to these structures, and that is well laid out has a good chance at appearing in this SERP feature.

 Featured snippetsContent Marketing Strategy